eonist/eonist.github.io/_posts/2019-06-26-parsing-array-hierarchy.md

          let metCondition: Bool = condition(child)
          Swift.print("metCondition:  \(metCondition)")
          if metCondition {
-            collector = [(i, child)] // found the item, we don't include the actual item we are looking for break
+            collector = [(i, child)] // Found the item, we don't include the actual item we are looking for break
          } else if let descendants = ancestry(root: (0, child), condition: condition) { // try to traverse the descendants
             collector = [(i, child)] + descendants